Homicide Lawyer Minneapolis

 Vehicular Homicide (MN Statutes § 609.2112)

-If a person operates a motor vehicle and causes another's (and their actions don't constitute murder or manslaughter), they could be charged with vehicular homicide.
+If a person operates a motor vehicle and causes another's death (and their actions don't constitute murder or manslaughter), they could be charged with vehicular homicide.

 The specific conduct that could lead to prosecution includes operating a vehicle: